 Small amounts of safrole also occur naturally in black pepper, star anise, nutmeg, witch hazel, and basil, all of which are safe in the amounts usually consumed.
 Dried sassafras leaves are ground into file, a fine powder used in Creole cooking to thicken gumbo when okra is not in season.

-When I lived in Virginia while I was writing The Natural Mind, I was intrigued when locals told me about sassafras.
+A personal note: Years ago, when I lived in northern Virginia, I was intrigued when locals told me about sassafras.
 Because this shrub or small tree is the first plant to come to life in the spring, they would drink tea made from its root as a tonic to “purify the blood of winter stagnation.”
-When March rolled around, I kept my eye out for sassafras, whose twigs are easy to spot because they remain green all winter.
-When the ground was soft enough to dig, but before the bush had developed any leaves, I went after a bit of sassafras root.
+In March when the ground was soft enough to dig but before the bush had developed any leaves, I went after a bit of sassafras root.
+(It is easy to identify the plant even without leaves, because the stems stay green all winter.)
 As my shovel hit the root, the air filled with a zingy fragrance that smelled to me like essence of spring.
 When I boiled a piece of the white root, it produced a deep red tea that tasted so good I began drinking a cup every day.
 After a few weeks, just as leaves began to appear on the bush, the tea stopped tasting good, and I lost my desire for it.
 It was as if the plant told me the right time to drink it had passed.

-Consuming moderate amounts of safrole in plant products (such as sassafras tea) is not comparable to injecting large amounts of the pure chemical into the abdomens of rats.
-A search of the medical literature for sassafras tea shows only one report of an adverse effect: excessive sweating in a man who began drinking it.
+Bottom line: Consuming moderate amounts of safrole in plant products (such as sassafras tea) is not comparable to injecting large amounts of the pure chemical into the abdomens of rats.
+A search of the medical literature for sassafras tea shows only one report of an adverse effect: excessive sweating in a man who had been drinking it.